-An example of the data from one of the instruments (UW float 5143, near Station P in the Northeast Pacific) is shown in Figure 4.
+An example of the data from one of the instruments (UW float 5143, near Station P in the Northeast Pacific) is shown in Figure 2.
 The plot shows data from 81 profiles to a depth of 1000 m, collected at 5 day intervals between August of 2008 and September 2009.
-The ISUS sensor is generally stable over the year with the exception of jump in calibration of ~1 μ mol/kg after the first 3 profiles.
+The ISUS sensor is generally stable over the year with the exception of jump in calibration of ~1 μmol/kg after the first 3 profiles.
 The cause of this jump is under investigation and is likely due to a thin bacterical film growing on the sensor window, although other causes are possible.
-While this change is within the stated specifications for the instrument, we intend to take steps to eliminate such jumps with the goal of having precision and accuracy of the instrument below 1 μ mol/kg.
-With the new ISUS design (inline with the CTD unit on the upper endcap), the CTD biocide should prevent even small amounts of biological growth.
+While this change is within the stated specifications for the instrument, we intend to take steps to eliminate such jumps with the goal of having precision and accuracy of the instrument below 1 μmol/kg.
+With the new ISUS design (inline with the CTD unit on the upper endcap), the CTD biocide is likely to prevent even small amounts of biological growth.
+There are several stages to the design process.
+In the first stage (relevant to ISUS only), an ISUS sensor built at MBARI is added to an APEX float built at UW (now completed, with 8 floats fabricated and deployed).
+In the second phase, ISUS and SUNA sensors built at Satlantic are added to floats built at UW, with modified software provided by Satlantic (we will be deploying these first floats with Satlantic sensors before the end of 2011).
+In the third phase, Satlantic will add their sensors to commercial floats built at Teledyne/Webb.
+Current plans call for this step to be carried out in October of 2011.
+Once the third stage is complete, the totally commercial versions will be deployed, likely before the end of 2011.
+At that point, if the floats are operating properly, this project will be complete and the entire fabrication process will transition to the commercial versions, with work carried out solely by Satlantic and Teledyne/Webb.

-IMPACT AND APPLICATIONS
+IMPACT/APPLICATIONS

 It is clear that such instruments will likely have wide use in the biogeochemical oceanography community in the coming years.
 In April of 2009 a workshop was held at MBARI (with PIs Johnson and Riser on the organizing committee, which was chaired by Johnson) with 60 scientists and agency representative in attendance to assess the use of floats and gliders for making useful geochemical measurements.
 There was a great deal of excitement in the group concerning the future of such work.
 It seems highly possible that in a few years the deployment of a float-based global biogeochemical observing network will begin, in parallel with the Argo array already in place.
-A paper discussing the future of geochemical measurements from floats and gliders summarizing many of the discussions held at the meeting has recently appeared (Johnson et al., 2009a).
+A paper discussing the future of geochemical measurements from floats and gliders summarizing many of the discussions held at the meeting has recently appeared (Johnson et al., 2009).
+In the summer of 2011 a second workshop was held at WHOI, with participation of over 100 scientists, for the purpose of beginning to plan for future global biogeochemical float and glider programs.
+It is clear that the there are a host of scientific problems that can be addressed by such floats (i.e., Johnson et al., 2010)